turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 SWEET!
 There we go with the first cycle of our RED-GREEN-REFACTOR TDD approach.

-## Mocha Lifecycle Methods
+## Testing Practice: Hooks & Iteration 2

 You may have noticed that every time we wrote a test, we had to instantiate a new instance of our box.
 This is super repetitive, and kind of irritating to have to do every time.
-Luckily, Mocha provides some `hooks` that help automate stuff like this.
-Take a second to look at [the documentation](https://mochajs.org/#hooks)
+Luckily, Mocha provides some lifecycle `hooks` that help automate stuff like this.
+Take a second to look at [the documentation](https://mochajs.org/#hooks).

-## Your Turn

-Add a `beforeEach()` block that instantiates a new box before every test, which should allow you to remove the line `var box = new Box()` in all of your tests.
-If you're getting an error about your box not being defined, check out [this stackoverflow conversation](https://stackoverflow.com/questions/38044111/basic-but-proper-use-of-beforeeach-or-aftereach-with-mocha-js-and-chai-js).
+Using the docs linked above, add a `beforeEach()` hook that instantiates a new box before every test, this should allow you to remove the line `var box = new Box()` from all of your tests.
+If you're getting an error about box not being defined, check out [this stackoverflow conversation](https://stackoverflow.com/questions/38044111/basic-but-proper-use-of-beforeeach-or-aftereach-with-mocha-js-and-chai-js).

 Implement iteration 2 for our box per the spec outlined below.